two weeks • July 6 – 20, 2024

-YAHS students reside on campus in 3-bedroom suites at Taft Cottages.
+YAHS students reside on campus at Kenyon College in 3-bedroom suites at Taft Cottages.
 Suites include single and double rooms with shared bathrooms.
 In most cases students will have a roommate.

 Where will I keep my harp and practice?

 Harps are kept in shared practice rooms in the Storer Hall music building.
 Harps will be moved to various spaces throughout the building and other parts of campus for harp ensemble rehearsals and concerts.

 I can’t bring my harp—are rental harps available?